 Effectiveness of assessment measures in identifying women with poor daily functioning, poor quality of life and perceived need for treatment: A mixed effects model will be fitted for each of the assessment measures to examine the relationship between scores on the measures and postnatal measures of daily functioning, quality of life and perceived need for treatment.
 Measures of quality of life will be treated as continuous outcomes and need for treatment as a binary outcome.
-Comparisons of the model coefficients (and their 95% confidence intervals) for each of the assessment measures across nested models will allow us to determine which of the assessment measures is most effective in predicting these outcomes.
+Comparisons of the model coefficients (and their 95% confidence intervals) for each of the assessment measures is most effective in predicting these outcomes.
 Analyses will be adjusted for potential confounding factors such as pre-existing health conditions, birth complications and sociodemographic characteristics.
 Analyses will also include a random effect of participant to ensure appropriate adjustment for repeated measures on individuals.